 - There are quite a few return trip possibilities.
 The easiest is to retrace the route, taking time to yoyo some of the good ski slopes you passed along the way.
 Note: Snow pack along the ridge is likely to be wind and snow affected and will be quite thin in places.

 Photo: Skiing a side bowl accessed from Bojangle Ridge.

 USES ALLOWED: Cross-country skis, backcountry skis, and snowshoes are all allowed.
 The route is appropriate for backcountry skiers on light metal-edged skis, heavy telemark skis, and alpine-touring (randonnee) skis.
 It’s also a fine snowshoeing route.

 USES NOT ALLOWED: Snowmobiles are not allowed at the beginning of this route but are allowed on parts of the route.
 You’re likely to intersect their tracks in places.

 HAZARDS: Avalanches are a possible hazard along parts of this route.
 The ridge system followed as described above is quite safe in most snow conditions.
 Slopes you may be tempted to ski dropping off the ridge, are more prone to avalanches and require a higher level of expertise to evaluate.

 LAND DESIGNATION: Forest Service.

 MAPS.
-See our map (map 1) to identify this route.
+See our maps below for more information; (map 1) to identify this route.
 Also see our Blewett Pass Winter Map (map 2) for other nearby trips.